mvvvv/StereoKit-rust/README.md

 ### Run the project's demo on your Android headset (from a PC running Windows, Mac or Linux):
 * Install [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager)  (or Android Studio if you intend to use it).
+You'll need a Java JDK (v17 is fine).
+* Using sdkmanager, install platform-tools(v32), latest build-tools and the latest ndk.
-Set ANDROID_HOME environment variable to its path (this path contains the `build_tools` directory)
+* Set ANDROID_HOME environment variable to its path (this path contains the `build_tools` directory).
+* Set the NDK path (which ends with it's version number) into ANDROID_NDK_ROOT environment variable.
-* Check that `adb` is connecting to your headset then set a valid NDK path into ANDROID_NDK_ROOT environment variable.
+* Check that `adb` ($ANDROID-HOME/platform_tools/adb) is connecting to your headset.
 * Install: `cargo install cargo-apk` (cargo-xbuild has not been tested yet).
 * Download: `rustup target add aarch64-linux-android` for most of the existing android headsets.
 * Launch: `cargo apk run --features event-loop  --example main`